-Unpopular Coffee Opinion #1: 5 Reasons the Clever Dripper is better than the Aeropress for traveling
+Unpopular Coffee Opinion #1: The Clever is better than the Aeropress for traveling

 I love the Aeropress!
 It’s undoubtedly the most popular brewer for a camping trip or vacation because it’s small, tough, and has markings on the side for easy no-scale brewing.
 It’s also an immersion brewer, so there’s no need to have a gooseneck kettle.
 Those are great reasons to bring one along for the ride, but I will always prefer a Clever Dripper.
 Here’s why: